-But, after playing through Ichthys’s Main Story, I’m glad I purchased this route and gave this silly guy a chance.
+I have a confession to make, I was never interested in Ichthys’ route in Star Crossed Myth.
+Happy-go-lucky, prankster types aren’t my favorite characters.
+But, after playing through Ichthys’s Main Story, I’m glad I gave this silly guy a chance.
 Ichthys is the god of Pisces, and the god that just doesn’t know when to quit.
-Despite being harmless his jokes and pranks tend to incur the ire of those around him, especially his bosses Scorpio and Zyglavis.
-But, there is more to his pranks than just having a good time, there’s something sad about this fun loving god.
+Despite being harmless his jokes and pranks tend to incur the ire of those around him.
+But, there is more to his pranks than just having a good time.
+There’s something sad about this fun loving god.

-Laugh to keep from crying
+Thoughts on Ichthys: Laugh to keep from crying

-I’ll cry in your place
+Thoughts on the MC: I’ll cry in your place

 Like the other MCs in Star Crossed Myth, this one had her fair share of sass, even if most of it was internal dialogue.
 But, what really turned me on to this MC was how well she balanced Ichthys’s shenanigans.
-The MC definitely knows how to cut loose and have fun with the best of them, but she also knows when it’s time to get down to business.
-Unlike the others, she doesn’t judge Ichthys, instead she praises him for his ability to make people happy with his pranks.
+The MC definitely knows how to cut loose and have fun with the best of them.
+But she also knows when it’s time to get down to business.
+Unlike the others, she doesn’t judge Ichthys.
+Instead she praises him for his ability to make people happy with his pranks.
 She always manages to see the bright side of things, and it is that characteristic that ultimately wins Ichthys over.
 On top of that the MC immediately sees through his antics.
 She figures out early on that Ichthys uses his pranks to hide the fact that he is afraid of dying.

-Do I Recommend His Route?
+Do I Recommend Ichthy’s Route?

 Typically, nice guys finish last, but not this time!
 Based on his description as a trickster I expected this route to be one big comedy routine… and believe me this route had it’s fair share of laughs.
 But, beneath all the laughter was a very emotional story, which goes to show that you can’t judge a book by its cover.
 I was pleasantly surprised by how much I enjoyed this route and Ichthys himself.

 The romance between the MC and Ichthys was well paced, everything seemed to naturally progress.
 Voltage did a great job of presenting the progression from acquaintances to friends, and ultimately to lovers.
 Because Ichthys is such an easy guy to get along with the changes in their relationship as the story progressed seemed natural, despite the relatively short time frame of the route.

-There are two endings in this route, the Blessed Ending and the Forbidden Ending… In the Blessed End, after dealing with the King, Ichthys and the MC retire to his room.
+There are two endings in this route, the Blessed Ending and the Forbidden Ending.
+In the Blessed End, after dealing with the King, Ichthys and the MC retire to his room.
 Once there Ichthys takes the MC on a swim in his fish tank and they share an underwater kiss.
 In the Forbidden End, once the MC and Ichthys return to Earth the other gods decide to throw him a surprise party.
 However, when Ichthys’s prank on Zyglavis goes to far, he and the MC flee.
 To be honest, I can’t choose which ending I like best…they both have their merits!